nairstpi/fabzero/README.md

 ## Day 2 : 19 March 2019, Tuesday, 10:00 to 18:15 hrs IST.

 ### Morning Session
 Sh.
-Francisco Sanchez started verifying the text document made by each individual, as a teacher in school.
+Francisco Sanchez started verifying the text document made by each individual, as a teacher rather mentor.
-Made necessary changes in the README.md by copying the text file content to the portal README.md file, followed with a key stroke in the commit button, with a proper and meaningful commit message commensurating with the activity being performed each time.
+Copied the text file contents to the portal README.md file, followed with a key stroke in the commit button, with a proper and meaningful commit message commensurating with the activity being performed each time.
+Repeated with editing the text file and copying to README.md and committing each time for changes.
+Felt happy to see the uploaded contents on the portal.